timofeysie/xexenes/README.md

 ## TODO

+It's hard to keep up to date on a long to do list.
+After all, that's why there are so many apps that let you cross items off when done.

+This todo list is mainly focused on refactoring the home page into separate discrete components and creating an MVP for this app.

 * The item list cards need a remove icon
-* Item list cards click should lead to a details page
+* (done) Item list cards click should lead to a details page
 * Failed searches need an error message
 * write tests for the Home page and the Categories component
 * move the category component into the components directory